StarnyLIU/StarnyLIU.github.io/_pages/about.md

 I am always open to collaborative opportunities that can contribute to our understanding and capabilities as well as coming up with novel ideas to push the boundaries of technology.  <br />
 I am exploring potential research directions for my future studies, so I am eager to engage with more knowledge.
 Currently, my research interests mainly include:  <br />

-1. AI computing architecture design for edge computing (AI chip design and algorithm-hardware co-optimization)   <br />
-2. High-performance digital chip design   <br />
+1. High-performance Digital Chip Design   <br />
-3. Computer Architecture  <br />
+2. FPGA-based Accelerator Design   <br />
+3. Electronic Design Automation Algorithm
-4. Reconfigurable computing (FPGA, CGRA)   <br />
+4. Computer Architecture  <br />
-5. Computing In Memory   <br />
 <br />

-If you are interested to discuss potential projects or research, feel free to reach out to me at 201180123@smail.nju.edu.cn.  <br />
+If you are interested to discuss potential projects or research, feel free to reach out to me at xliugu@connect.ust.hk.  <br />
 <br />